Fixing Free Chlorine Level (FCL) Problems in Saltwater Swimming Pools

 How to Fix Free Chlorine Level Problems in Saltwater Pools

-One advantage of a saltwater swimming pool over non-saltwater is that you don't need to measure free chlorine level (FCL) frequently and adjust it by adding harsh chlorine manually.
+One advantage of a saltwater swimming pool over non-saltwater is that you don't need to measure free chlorine level (FCL) frequently and manually adjust it by adding harsh chlorine.

 Saltwater Chlorine Generator (SWCG) produces chlorine and adds the right amount to your water to maintain recommend FCL.

-However, one potential issue of a saltwater pool is high or low free chlorine levels, especially for the new users of saltwater chlorine generators.
+However, one potential issue of a saltwater pool is low or high free chlorine levels, especially for new users of saltwater chlorine generators.

-Since chlorine demand in saltwater or any other pool depends on several factors like water temperature, room temperature, seasons, and how busy your pool is, it's important to be aware of how to regulate the amount of chlorine your saltwater generator is producing and adding into your pool.
+Since chlorine demand in the saltwater pool or any other pool depends on several factors like water temperature, room temperature, seasons, and how busy your pool is, it's essential to be aware of how to regulate the amount of chlorine your saltwater generator is producing and adding into your pool.

-Always, to avoid FCL issues in your pool, make it a routine to measure free chlorine level in your water at least after a couple of days, and adjust the percentage settings in your SWCG to increase or reduce FC level depending on the reading you find.
+To avoid FCL issues in your pool, make it a routine to measure the free chlorine level in your water at least after a couple of days, and adjust the percentage settings in your SWCG to increase or reduce FC level depending on the reading you find.

 Chlorine generators will only work with the settings you set in it.
 The frequency of testing your FC level should be determined by the factors considered earlier in the third paragraph.

-For a practical example, if your pool is very busy the whole day every day with many swimmers, your pool will need more chlorine than a pool that is less busy and with few swimmers.
+For a practical example, if your pool is very busy with many swimmers, your pool will need more chlorine than a less busy pool with few swimmers.

-Here are among the best pool chemical test kits you can choose from to help you maintain your FC, TC, TA, CH, pH, Cyanuric acid, and Bromine for bromine maintained pools.
+View the best pool chemical test kits you can choose from to help you maintain your FC, TC, TA, CH, pH, Cyanuric acid, and Bromine for bromine-maintained pools.

-Can I Add Harsh Chlorine Manually in Saltwater Pool?
+Can I Add Harsh Chlorine Manually in the Saltwater Pool?

-You can regulate the amount of chlorine your SWCG produces by adjusting its percentage setting up or down to increase or decrease FC level in your water respectively.
+You can regulate the amount of chlorine your SWCG produces by adjusting its percentage setting up or down to increase or decrease the FC level in your water, respectively.

-However, if you have cloudy water, algae, or ammonia in your pool, your chlorine generator is not cable of producing sufficient chlorine to clear your water or kill algae and ammonia, especially when your SWCG has reached a very high percentage but free chlorine level is still low and water cloudy.
+However, suppose you have cloudy water, algae, or ammonia in your pool.
+In that case, your chlorine generator cannot produce sufficient chlorine to clear your water or kill algae and ammonia, especially when your SWCG has reached a very high percentage.

-In such a case, you will have to switch off your saltwater generator and add harsh chlorine manually to clear cloudy water or eliminate algae and ammonia, then put SWCG back on when FCL is stable and your water clear so that it maintains recommended FC level.
+In such a case, you must switch off your saltwater generator and add harsh chlorine manually to clear cloudy water, eliminate algae and ammonia, and then put SWCG back on when FCL is stable.

-Why is Free Chlorine Level High/Low in My Saltwater Pool?
+Why is My Free Chlorine Level Low/High in the Saltwater Pool?

-The higher you set the percentage in your saltwater generator, the more chlorine it will produce, and the more FCL will be high in your water.
+The higher you set the percentage in your saltwater generator, the more chlorine it will produce and the higher the reading of FCL in your water.

-You only need to raise FCL when it's low or reduce it when high and that should be done in the percentage settings of your chlorine generator after taking FC reading.
+You only need to raise FCL when it's low or reduce it when it is high, and that should be done in the percentage settings of your chlorine generator after taking the FC reading.

-As such, never adjust your SWCG before measuring and knowing the level of FC in your water.
+As such, only adjust your SWCG after measuring and knowing the level of FC in your water.

 How to Determine the Correct SWCG Percentage Setting

-To know the right SWCG percentage setting to produce the ideal level of chlorine for your pool, you have to be aware of few things and they are:-
+To know the right SWCG percentage setting to produce the ideal level of chlorine for your pool, you have to be aware of a few things, and they are:-

 1).
 Determine the right FC level for your pool.
-FCL in your water goes hand in hand with the level of Cyanuric acid in your water.
+FCL in your water goes hand in hand with the Cyanuric acid level.

 2).
 Measure the actual FCL in your water and compare it with the appropriate FCL in your SWCG.
-Testing FC level should be done in the evening so that when it's low, you adjust your chlorine generator percentage setting appropriately.
+Testing FC level should be done in the evening to adjust your chlorine generator percentage setting appropriately when it's low.

 3).
 If the level of FC in your water is low, increase the percentage of your SWCG to produce more chlorine and reduce the percentage if the FCL is high.